FRIDAY, April 4, 2014

 6 CEUs / 6 Act 48 Credits (full day credit only)

-The day begins with Keynote Speaker, Dr. Sandra Boom.
+The day begins with Keynote Speaker, Dr. Sandra Bloom.
 Participants pre-select morning and afternoon workshops that follow.
-This full-day symposium is co-sponsored by Laurel House, a comprehensive domestic violence agency servicing individuals, families and communities throughout Montgomery County, PA, and The Center for Professional Development at Bryn Mawr College GSSWSR.
+This full-day symposium is co-sponsored by Laurel House, a comprehensive domestic violence agency servicing individuals, families and communities throughout Montgomery County, PA, and The Center for Professional Development at Bryn Mawr Colelge GSSWSR.
 Lunch is provided.

 PCADV (PA Coalition Against Domestic Violence) Programs Staff; Laurel House Service Recipients; and Students - $20

 Deadline: Fee must be paid by March 28 to retain space; no refunds after March 28.